Effective Fall 2011

 (COE) Automotive Technology 38 credits x 150% = 57 credits

-ALERT Student is close to reaching his/her time frame limit for the declared program of study.
-A student may be notified that he/she is close to the timeframe limit.
-The student may be required to submit an updated degree plan.
+ALERT Student is close (120% or greater) to reaching his/her time frame limit for the declared program of study.
+A student will be notified that he/she is close to the timeframe limit and will be required to submit a Financial Aid Appeal.

 A student will be notified via his/her ENMU-Roswell student email account at the end of each term regarding SAP status for the next semester of attendance.
 Emails are also sent to a student to notify them of Financial Aid Appeal results.